my life 4 jesus.co.za

 Sincere believers do not belong to this world, but they still must live in this world.
 Incessant personal and corporate injury do justify petitioning a court of law for justice.
 If victims are forced to stop the abuse through a court of law by negotiating legal justice as far as possible, they should not hesitate.
 It does not weaken our trust in God, or offend the Judge of the Universe to utilize the avenues of help and protection in this judicial world, should it be impossible to resolve serious abuses through the disciplinary steps, which Jesus commanded.
 As such, Paul directed us to pray for, and obey even pagan government authorities, “for he is God’s minister to you for good… and does not bear the sword in vain… an avenger to execute wrath on him who practices evil…” (Rom.
 13:4.)

-“Therefore I urge you to reaffirm your [sincere, Godly] love to him… Now whom you forgive anything, [after you have followed Scriptural discipline as far as necessary to accomplish repentance,] I also forgive, lest Satan should take advantage of [our harshness and disobedience not to forgive those who have been disciplined and have truly repented.]
+Should abusers finally repent after the abused have gone through Jesus’ disciplinary steps, and allowed ample time for them to prove that the repentance is genuine, Paul explained in 2 Cor.
+2:5-11, “If anyone has caused grief… be not too severe, for the punishment which was inflicted by the majority [of spiritual people as the last step of discipline before rejection,] is sufficient for such abusers.
+[They were delivered to Satan but finally repented, and now,] the abused ought to forgive and comfort them, lest perhaps they be swallowed up with too much sorrow.
+“Therefore I urge you to reaffirm your [sincere, Godly] love to [them…] Now whom you forgive anything, [after you have followed Scriptural discipline as far as necessary to accomplish repentance,] I also forgive, lest Satan should take advantage of [our harshness and disobedience not to forgive those who have been disciplined and have truly repented.]
 For we are not ignorant of Satan’s devices [to implant unforgiveness, bitterness and vengeance in the hearts of believers.]

 FINAL WORDS ABOUT FORGIVENESS

-Obedient forgiveness, as prayer, is warfare of the celestial kind
+Obedient forgiveness, just as prayer, is warfare of the celestial kind

-“Conquerors give peace [or forgiveness] by God’s power; it is no less to give peace by the meekness of His wisdom.
-It is a noble conquest to yield for peace’s sake, [or submit to God’s righteous judgment to gain inward peace and protection when we have done all that we could;] it is the conquest of ourselves; our pride and passion,” (M.H.
-Commentary.)
+Whatever the outcome of obedience to take God’s disciplinary action against abusers as far as humanly possible, forgiveness will always remain the most important choice for ultimate settlement with abusers.
+Even if abusers refuse all Godly attempts to settle accounts and it seems as if they ‘always win,’ God still gives the abused the final say.
+Jesus does not disempower His abused children.
+Truly obedient disciples of Christ still get to choose the outcome of the battle.
+The Matthew Henry Commentary comments, “Conquerors give peace [or forgiveness] by God’s power; it is no less to give peace by the meekness of His wisdom.
+It is a noble conquest to yield for peace’s sake, [or submit to His righteous judgment to gain inward peace and protection when the abused have done all they could;] it is the conquest of ourselves; our pride and passion.”

 Forgiveness is never cheap